GabrielRPrada/StewartBOT/README.md

 # StewartBOT
-Bot do Discord para as monitorias do ICT-UNIFESP
+Bot do Discord para as monitorias do ICT-UNIFESP.